yuempark/DSW2019-revenue-prediction/README.md

         * `train_v2.csv`
     * the directory also contains other large data files that are generated in the notebooks described below

+* `probability.ipynb`
+    * contains the code that performs the data exploration and feature engineering for the logistic regression probability model

 * `regression-model-feature-engineering.ipynb`
     * contains the code that performs the data exploration and feature engineering for the regression model